14anshuman/Smart-Content/README.md

 #### Problem Solved
 SmartContent tackles the common challenge of quickly distilling key information from extensive content, helping users gain insights and generate ideas faster.
 It’s ideal for researchers, content creators, and anyone looking to save time and improve productivity by leveraging Chrome’s AI capabilities.

-## 🖋️ Development Feedback

-Throughout the development of SmartContent, the integration with the Gemini API and Chrome's built-in AI APIs proved both powerful and challenging.
-Here are some observations:

 ### Strengths: